 - Upload a channel icon: Google suggests uploading an 800 x 800 px square or round image.
 Your channel icon is similar to a profile picture on Facebook.
 This image will appear on all of your Google properties, including Gmail.
 Consider using a company logo.
 You can also use a professional headshot if you are a public figure.

-- Add some brand visuals: Upload a 2560 x 1440 px feature image that will look good on a desktop, tablet, smartphone, and television.
+- Add some brand visuals: Upload a 2560 x 1440 px feature image that will look good on a desktop, tablet (like the Galaxy Tab S and Surface Go), smartphone, and television.

 - Develop a channel Description: Your description should include more information about your company and an explanation of the type of video content you intend to share.
 When determining how to rank your profile, search engines look at your description, so include relevant keywords in your overview.